riteshgarg0605/Crop-Recommendation-System/README.md

 # Key Features

--Input Data Collection: The system allows users to input relevant data such as soil parameters, climate information, and geographic location.
+-	Input Data Collection: The system allows users to input relevant data such as soil parameters, climate information, and geographic location.
--Data Preprocessing: The input data is preprocessed to handle missing values, normalize or scale features, and transform categorical variables.
+-	Data Preprocessing: The input data is preprocessed to handle missing values, normalize or scale features, and transform categorical variables.
--Machine Learning Models: Various machine learning algorithms are employed, including decision trees, random forests, support vector machines (SVM), and gradient boosting     techniques, to build predictive models.
+-	Machine Learning Models: Various machine learning algorithms are employed:-
+	1. Random Forest Algorithm
+	2. Decision Tree
+	3. Logistic Regression
+	4. Naive Bayes Algorithm
+	5. Support vector machine Algorithm
--Model Training and Evaluation: The models are trained on historical data and evaluated using appropriate performance metrics to ensure accuracy and reliability.
+-	Model Training and Evaluation: The models are trained on historical data and evaluated using appropriate performance metrics to ensure accuracy and reliability.
--Crop Recommendation: Based on the trained models, the system recommends the most suitable crops for the given input parameters.
+-	Crop Recommendation: Based on the trained models, the system recommends the most suitable crops for the given input parameters.
-User-Friendly Interface: The system provides a user-friendly interface where users can easily input their data, view recommendations, and explore additional information.
+- User-Friendly Interface: The system provides a user-friendly interface where users can easily input their data, view recommendations, and explore additional information.

 # Technologies Used

--Python: Programming language used for model development, data preprocessing, and web application development.
+-	Python: Programming language used for model development, data preprocessing, and web application development.
--Scikit-learn: Machine learning library used for model training, evaluation, and prediction.
+-	Scikit-learn: Machine learning library used for model training, evaluation, and prediction.
--Pandas: Data manipulation library used for data preprocessing and analysis.
+-	Pandas: Data manipulation library used for data preprocessing and analysis.
--NumPy: Library for numerical computing used for handling arrays and mathematical operations.
+-	NumPy: Library for numerical computing used for handling arrays and mathematical operations.
--Flask: Web framework used for building the user interface and handling HTTP requests.
+-	Flask: Web framework used for building the user interface and handling HTTP requests.
--HTML/CSS: Markup and styling languages used for designing the web interface.
+-	HTML/CSS: Markup and styling languages used for designing the web interface.
--JavaScript: Scripting language used for client-side interactions and enhancing the user interface.
+-	JavaScript: Scripting language used for client-side interactions and enhancing the user interface.

 # Future Enhancements

--Integration of real-time weather data to improve the accuracy of recommendations.
+-	Integration of real-time weather data to improve the accuracy of recommendations.
--Incorporation of crop market prices and profitability analysis to assist farmers in making economically viable decisions.
+-	Incorporation of crop market prices and profitability analysis to assist farmers in making economically viable decisions.
--Development of a mobile application for convenient access and usage on smartphones and tablets.
+-	Development of a mobile application for convenient access and usage on smartphones and tablets.
--Integration of user feedback and data collection to continuously enhance the recommendation system's performance.
+-	Integration of user feedback and data collection to continuously enhance the recommendation system's performance.

 # Acknowledgements